+Certificate of A CON is not required

+Need (CON) 7 Cort to flot roquired

-Certificate of A CON is not required Need (CON) Prior Authorization A prior authorization is not required Service Requirements After 180 days of TFOC-P the provider must document in the file of the youth the following: (1) The youth must continue to meet all the admission criteria.
+Prior A prior authorization is not required

+Authorization 7 prior authorization to not required

+Service Requirements After 180 days of TFOC-P the provider must document in the file of the youth the following: (1) The youth must continue to meet all the admission criteria.
 (2) The youth and family are engaged in treatment and making progress toward treatment goals.
 (3) The symptoms of the youth do not require a more intensive level of care but have demonstrated they are severe enough that a less intensive level of care would be insufficient to meet treatment needs.
-(4) Demonstrated and documented progress is being made on the comprehensive discharge plan.
+(4) Demonstrated and documented progress is being made on the

+comprehensive discharge plan.
 If changes are made to the discharge plan or date, the provider must give the rationale for the change.

+Continued Stay Not applicable.

+Criteria

+Continued Stay Not applicable.

+Review

-Continued Stay Criteria Not applicable.
-Continued Stay Review Not applicable.
-Benefit Any one of the following criteria is sufficient for exclusion from this level of Exclusion care.
-Criteria (1) The youth exhibits suicidal or acute mood symptom(s)/thought disorder(s) which require a more intensive level of care.
+Benefit Any one of the following criteria is sufficient for exclusion from this level of

+Exclusion care.

+Criteria (1) The youth exhibits suicidal or acute mood

+symptom(s)/thought disorder(s) which require a more intensive level of care.

 (2) The youth has medical conditions or impairments that would prevent beneficial utilization of services.

 (3) Introduction of this service would be duplicative of services that are already in place.

 (4) The primary problem is not psychiatric.
 It is a social, legal, or medical problem without a major concurrent psychiatric episode meeting criteria for this level of care or does not otherwise meet the SED criteria.
-(5) The youth can be safely and effectively treated at a less intensive level of care.
+(5) The youth can be safely and effectively treated at a less intensive level

+of care.

 Required Forms Not applicable.

 Additional Not applicable.

 Information